OneCrazyCoder/MMOGamepadOverlay/README.md

 [![MMOGO Demo](http://img.youtube.com/vi/SBlLWR59GGk/0.jpg)](http://www.youtube.com/watch?v=SBlLWR59GGk "MMO Gamepad Overlay app demo")

-This application translates game controller input into keyboard and mouse input, alongside gamepad-controlled menus (displayed in a separate transparent window layered over the game) to enable many game functions with the few buttons available on a gamepad.
+This application was specifically built to play the classic-style MMO's ***Monsters & Memories*** and ***Adrullan Online Adventures***, as well as the *EverQuest* emulation servers ***Project 1999*** and ***Project Quarm***, using a gamepad.
+It translates your controller input into keyboard and mouse input, alongside gamepad-controlled menus (displayed in a separate transparent window layered over the game) to enable many game functions with the few buttons available on a gamepad.

+The default provided control schemes draw direct inspiration from the only MMORPG ever made exclusively for controller use - ***EverQuest Online Adventures*** for the *PlayStation 2*.

+However, it is very highly customizable and can be used with *any* Windows game if you’re looking for a free, open-source, lightweight, portable, and versatile tool for using a gamepad with a game that doesn't natively support one.
+Just be aware that creating a control scheme from scratch for a new game requires a bit of technical know-how, as it involves editing plain-text files.

 This application does ***NOT***:
 - Require (or even include) an installation process
 - Modify game files in any way
-- Modify or even directly read game memory
+- Modify, or even directly read, game memory (RAM)
-- Inject any code into other processes
+- Use any .dll code injection (overlays are separate external windows)
 - Use any libraries beyond the basic Windows API
 - Expect or solicit payments or donations
 - Use any proprietary or hidden source code